davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 ## Others

 `hugo-head` can add various obscure and weird other tags to your headers if you configure them.
-Think about the usefulnes of these tags though, less is more.
+Think about the usefulness of these tags though, less is more.

 ```toml
 [params.dnb.head.verification]